 If you are used to 12.75mm or 13mm diameter tips, this will require some getting used to.

 This is a great pick if you don’t want to break the bank for a carbon cue.
 It feels great, and its deflection difference is negligible.

 This is the cheapest pool cue on this list.

-It gives fair play and allows you to stock up as many as possible with its price point.
+It gives fair play and allows you to stock up on as many as possible with its price point.